 The District uses a diverse mix of generation resources such as coal, nuclear, natural gas, hydro, wind and solar to meet its firm requirement customers' needs.
-The non-carbon energy resources as a percentage of native load sales were 63% and 62% for 2021 and 2020, respectively.
+The non-carbon energy resources as a percentage of native load sales were 50.2% and 62.9% for 2022 and 2021, respectively.
 A five-year Integrated Resource Plan ("IRP") was last approved by the Board in 2018.
-Activities are underway for the preparation of an updated IRP, with an expected completion date of 2023.
+An updated IRP, with an expected completion date of September 2023, was reviewed by the Board in January 2023.
 The IRP will take into consideration the District goal, which was approved by the Board in 2021, for net zero carbon emissions from generation resources by 2050, while maintaining affordability, reliability and system resiliency.
+The updated IRP is for a 30-year time period and the major variables include CO2, load and market uncertainty.

-ENERGY RISK MANAGEMENT PRACTICES
+ENERGY MARKET RISK MANAGEMENT PRACTICES